nielswritescode/eventsite/_pages/Philosophy/Unconditionally Given.md

 - To what degree does your experience of an event change when there is an entry fee?
 - Is there a possibility for an entirely different philosophy behind event organization?

+## What are you receiving exactly?

+So, first of all, this is not meant to gaslight anyone into contributing.
+It is merely meant to get an understanding of what it takes to organize.
+You are receiving it unconditionally and you are worth it.

+The amount of time and energy it takes to organize an event is commonly underestimated.
+I have ocasionally spent over 70 hours on a 2-hour workhop.

+For me, organizing an event requires:

+- Maintaining an active network of people
+- Promoting the event
+- Keeping up my own practice for anything I teach
+- Investing financially in spaces
+- Arranging transport for people, props & prerequisites
+- Learn various challenging social and spiritual skills due to the innovative nature of my events
+- Keeping up the IT infrastructure
+- Preparing the event: writing, meetings, practice etc.
+- Making tea & otherwise create a comfortable atmosphere for participants
+- Dealing with edge-cases, no-shows and practical issues
+- The list goes on...

 ## How to contribute

 There is no expectation to contribute.
 Nor is it dependent on your (financial) situation.
 You're welcome to not do so your entire life.

-Organizing events takes my time, energy and money.
-I have to keep up my own practice.
-Learn various very challenging social and networking skills.
-Use my personal financial and social resources to give unconditionally.
-Specialize in challenging spiritual topics while also keeping my own relationships and lifestyle healthy (I'm very, very imperfect)

-So if you attended one of my events, and you have found a place of unconditional giving in yourself.
+However, if you attended one of my events, and you have found a place of unconditional giving in yourself.
 You could support me by:

 - A financial contribution in cash
 - Sharing your top 3 skills for me to call upon